mrdavid/steganography-hide/README.md

     python sample2.py show path/to/source/image.jpg_out.png -f <filename>

-and the hidden file will be written to <filename>
+and the hidden file will be written to &lt;filename&gt;